yukiegosapporo/carbontribe_page/content/book/for_buyers.md

 **Flexible Utility**
-NFTs can be held as an investment, traded across platforms, or permanently burned for carbon offsetting, giving buyers full control over their carbon credit strategy.
+NFTs can be held as an investment, traded across platforms, or permanently burned for carbon offsetting, giving buyers full control over their digital asset strategy.

 **Blockchain Security & Transparency**